altwalker/live-viewer/README.md

 ## Troubleshooting

-If you have troubles runnig the viewer make sure that your models and code are valid.
+If you have troubles runnig the LiveViewer make sure that your models and code are valid.

 Use: